cami1887/Ball-Game/README.md

 - Collision animation
 - Different game modes (one life only, unlimited lives, etc)
 - Different ufo orientation
-- Make ufos able to send out projectiles that damage character
+- Ufos that send out projectiles to damage character
 - Ufos with varying HP that are worth multiple points
 - Ufos that move and animate